FriendsOfSymfony/FOSUserBundle/Resources/doc/doctrine.rst

-More about Doctrine implementations
+More about Doctrine Implementations
 ===================================

 FOSUserBundle was first written for Doctrine-based storage layers.
 This chapter describes some things specific to these implementations.

-Using a different object manager than the default one
+Using a Different Object Manager than the Default One
 -----------------------------------------------------

 Using the default configuration, FOSUserBundle will use the default Doctrine